 You should rely only on information contained in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference in this prospectus supplement and the accompanying prospectus.
 If information in this prospectus supplement is inconsistent with the accompanying prospectus or the information incorporated by reference, you should rely on this prospectus supplement.
 The Trust has not authorized anyone to provide you with information that is different.
 If anyone provides you with any different or inconsistent information, you should not rely on it.
 The Trust is offering the trust units only in jurisdictions where such offers are permitted by law.
-The information contained in this prospectus supplement and the accompanying prospectus is accurate only as of their respective dates, regardless of the time of delivery of this prospectus supplement and the accompanying prospectus supplement and the accompanying prospectus of the time of otherwise.
+The information contained in this prospectus supplement and the accompanying prospectus is accurate only as of their respective dates, regardless of the time of delivery of this prospectus supplement and the accompanying prospectus and you should not assume otherwise.